If you’re an undocumented student and have questions about college costs and financial aid, here some are answers:

 Do I pay the in-state or out-of-state rate at a public college in my home state?

 It depends on where you live.
 Some public colleges may offer you in-state tuition rates based on proof of residency in the state.
 Others may treat you as an out-of-state or international student and require you to pay the higher rate.

 How else can I cut down on costs?

 You may be able to save money on tuition by earning college credit before starting college.
-Check with the colleges you’re considering to see if they award credit for qualifying scores on AP® or CLEP® exams or for successfully completing International Baccalaureate (IB) courses and earning qualifying scores on IB exams.
+Check with the colleges you’re considering.
+See if they award credit for qualifying scores on AP or CLEP exams or for successfully completing International Baccalaureate (IB) courses and earning qualifying scores on IB exams.
 Find out more about the AP Program and CLEP.

 Where else can I find information about paying for college?

 Here are some websites and downloads with helpful information: